 Create a self-soothing experience

-Try to involve all or as many senses as possible to bring comfort, joy and/or peace.
+To combat your stress, try to involve all or as many senses as possible to bring comfort, joy and/or peace.

 - Vision: Walk in a pretty part of town.
 Look at the nature around you.
 Go to a museum with beautiful art.
 Buy a flower and put it where you can see it.
 Sit in a garden.
 Watch the snowflakes decorate the trees during a snowfall.
 Light a candle and watch the flame.

 - Smell: Smell breakfast being cooked at home or in a restaurant.
 Notice all the different smells around you.
 Walk in a garden or in the woods, maybe just after a rain, and breathe in the smells of nature.
 Light a scented candle or incense.
-Bake some bread or a cake, and take in all the smells.
+Bake some bread or a cake and take in all the smells.

 - Taste: Have a special treat, and eat it slowly, savoring each bite.
 Cook a favorite meal.
 Drink a soothing drink like herbal tea or hot chocolate.
 Let the taste run over your tongue and slowly down your throat.